mcltn/invoiceAnalysisV2/README.md

 # IBM Cloud Classic Infrastructure Invoice Analysis Report V2
-*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, ONE-TIME-CHARGES and CREDIT invoices between the months specified, then consolidates the data into an Excel worksheet for billing analysis.
-In addition to consolidation of the detailed data and formatting consistent with SLIC/CFTS invoices, pivot tables are created to aid in reconiliation of those invoices released each month.
+*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, ONE-TIME-CHARGES and CREDIT invoices between invoice months specified, then consolidates the data into an Excel worksheet for billing analysis.
+All charges are aligned to the IBM SLIC/CFTS invoice cycle of the 20th to 19th of a month.
+In addition to consolidation of the detailed data and formatting consistent with SLIC/CFTS invoices, pivot tables are created to aid in reconiliation of  invoices charges.

 ### Required Files
 Script | Description